rjsalvadorr/rise-of-the-raps/readme.md

 - Drake is named the Raptors' Global Ambassador.
 - The "WE THE NORTH" marketing campaign is launched.
 - The Raptors return to the playoffs again.
 Before game one of the Raptors-Nets series, Masai Ujiri addresses a crowd of fans in Jurassic Park and ends his speech by yelling "F--K BROOKLYN!".
-The NBA slaps a
+The NBA slaps a $25,000 fine on Ujiri for hyping up the home crowd.
-$25,000 fine on Ujiri for hyping up the home crowd.
+- The team gets bounced by the Nets in game 7 of their series.

 </MainText>